SAP-samples/teched2025-DT265/exercises/ex1/README.md

 #### Review the Created Content of Your Web Application

 1. Open the **Content Manager**.
-2. The **Poetry Slam Manager Role** and the **Poetry Slam Visitor Role** were automatically created.
+2. The **Poetry Slam Manager Role** and the **Poetry Slam Visitor Role** were automatically created during subscription of the application.
 The names in the **ID** fields are the names of the role collections that are created in the SAP BTP cockpit of the consumer account that handles the access for the application content.
 3. Access one of the roles to view the assigned apps.
 4. The **Poetry Slams** and the **Visitors** apps are automatically assigned.
 These were defined in the provided **Poetry Slam Manager** application.

 > Note: In the **Poetry Slam Manager**, the **Poetry Slam Visitor Role** is used to handle read-only access.
 In this exercise, the role will not be configured and used.

+> Note:The roles are defined in the *Poetry Slam Manager* application.
+You can get more details in chapter [Add Authentication and Role-Based Authorization](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#add-authentication-and-role-based-authorization).

 #### Create a Launchpad Site